JuliaReinforcementLearning/JuliaReinforcementLearning.github.io/guide/index.md

 ### Policy

-Similar to agent, a policy is also *a functional object which takes in an observation and returns an action*.
+Similar to agent, a policy is also *a functional object which takes in an environment and returns an action*.

 \aside{In Reinforcement Learning, people usually like to use the character $\pi$ to represent policy.}

 *"What?
 So why not just call it agent?"*

 Because in our design, policy is a more low-level concept compared to agent.
 You can think of agent as an orchestrator.
-It passes observations and actions between policy and environment.
+It passes states and actions between inner policy and environment.
 In the meanwhile, an agent will record some useful data into **trajectory** \footnote{People usually call it experience replay buffer.
 However, we choose the name of *trajectory* here because it is more general.
-It can be used to store not only experiences but also some intermediate data.} and generate training data to update policy at appropriate time.
+It can be used to store not only experiences but also some intermediate data.} and generate training data to update the inner policy at appropriate time.

 The simplest policy is [`RandomPolicy`](https://juliareinforcementlearning.org/ReinforcementLearning.jl/latest/rl_base/#ReinforcementLearningBase.RandomPolicy).
 It doesn't need to be updated at all.